Need help choosing an ATS?

 This article covers our top tips to guide you in delivering a consistent diverse and inclusive recruitment process, every time.

-In today's ever-evolving business landscape, you may find yourself head under water trying to stay ahead in fostering diversity and inclusion.
-At hireful, we know that embracing a diverse workforce brings a myriad of benefits, from unlocking creativity to boosting employee engagement and retention.
+You may find yourself head under water trying to stay ahead in fostering diversity and inclusion.
+At hireful, we know that embracing a diverse workforce brings a lot of benefits, from unlocking creativity to boosting employee engagement and retention.
 Truly making everyone feel welcome starts with shaking up the way you hire new talent.

-Get ready, because in this comprehensive guide, we're going to give you some practical tips to revamp your hiring process.
-Our goal?
-To create a hiring experience that not only embraces diversity but also cultivates an inclusive and supportive culture!
+In this comprehensive guide, we're going to give you some practical tips to revamp your hiring process.

 When you think of diversity, you most likely think about embracing people from different races, genders, and backgrounds.
-What if we told you that to get it right, this actually means embracing different ways people see the world and striving to bring in people with different experiences?
+To get it right, this means embracing different ways people see the world and striving to bring in people with different experiences.

 While there are lots of organisations working hard to build a workplace centred around diversity and inclusion, you still see leaders missing the bus when weaving D&I into their recruitment strategy.
 Studies back this up – they show that unconscious biases, deeply ingrained cultural norms, and lack of awareness influence hiring decisions across the board.
-This almost always leads to teams that look like a sea of sameness (not the goal, if you were wondering!).
+This almost always leads to teams that look like a sea of sameness.
 If you want to fix this, you need to purposely find and stop these unfair habits when you're recruiting.

 Implicit bias means having thoughts and ideas about certain groups of people or things without even realising it - these thoughts can affect how we see things, make choices, and act, without you even knowing it's happening.